The K Award Ecosystem: Writing a Competitive K Award Seminar

 K Award Ecosystem Seminar

-The Research Development Office and the Institute for Clinical and Translational Science is hosting an in person NIH K Award grant writing seminar, The K Award Ecosystem, on Thursday, December 4 from 8:30am-12:30pm.
+The Research Development Office and the Institute for Clinical and Translational Science is hosting an in-person NIH K Award grant writing seminar, The K Award Ecosystem, on Thursday, Feb.
+26 from 8:30 a.m. to 12:30 p.m in General Hospital.
 The seminar is presented by AtKisson Training Group.

 This seminar will cover the following topics: